 Should any provision of this Agreement be found to be in violation of any Federal or State law, all other provisions of this Agreement shall remain in full force and effect for the duration of this Agreement and the provision found to be in violation shall be immediately re-negotiated by the parties.

 ARTICLE 23 - LIFE OF AGREEMENT

 23.1 LIFE OF AGREEMENT

-Effective Date: This Agreement will remain in effect from January 1, 2022 through December 31, 2025.
+This agreement will be effective on January 1, 2023 and remain in effect until December 31, 2025.